 The Powershot G1X isn’t the tiniest camera on this list but it is a good, affordable option for shooters who want a relatively small camera at an accessible price point.
 This 12.8 MP camera has an effective focal range of 24-120mm, making it versatile.
 Weighing in a 1.2 lbs, it’s a little heavier than some of our other options but this isn’t necessarily bad news.
 The G1X feels solid in your hands and the rubber grip helps to prevent slips.

-The G1X can handle ISOs up to 12,800.
-The G1X is a good choice for photographers who want a reasonably small point and shoot that is useful in most situations.
+It can also handle ISOs up to 12,800.
+It’s a good choice for photographers who want a reasonably small point and shoot that is useful in most situations.
 It is great for travel, events, and any instance in which you want a small, powerful camera.

 The Professional Level Point and Shoots